yogeshhegde/processor-sdk-doc/source/linux/Foundational_Components/U-Boot/UG-Memory-K3.rst

 Where [dev] is the MMC device index.

-The following lists examples and their explanation for each MMC device and partitions according to the example in: :ref:`uboot-listing-mmc-devices`.
+The following lists examples and their explanation for each MMC device and partitions according to the example :ref:`here <uboot-listing-mmc-devices>`.

 .. code-block:: console